BasitKorede/html-capstone/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- This is to Acknoledge the use of Cindy Chan design in building this.
-- Inspiration
+- Cindy Chan
-- etc
+- Microvese

 ## 📝 License